Paintersrp/hyprpal/hypr-smartd/README.md

-# hypr-smartd
+# hyprpal

-`hypr-smartd` is a small companion daemon for [Hyprland](https://hyprland.org/) that listens to compositor events, maintains a live world snapshot of monitors/workspaces/clients, and applies declarative layout rules. v0.1 ships with sidecar docking and fullscreen enforcement actions so you can keep communication apps docked while focusing on your main workspace or go distraction-free in Gaming mode.
+`hyprpal` is a small companion daemon for [Hyprland](https://hyprland.org/) that listens to compositor events, maintains a live world snapshot of monitors/workspaces/clients, and applies declarative layout rules. v0.1 ships with sidecar docking and fullscreen enforcement actions so you can keep communication apps docked while focusing on your main workspace or go distraction-free in Gaming mode.

 ## Quick Start